 In Central Texas between Austin and San Antonio, New Braunfels was settled in the mid-1800s by a wave of German immigrants thanks in part to fertile land and spring-fed rivers.
 At The Bandit, an 18-hole course outside of town, the course winds around former ranchland of the Koehler family, whose cemetery remains near the 10th hole.

 The Lincoln Park Golf Course in San Francisco was built on top of an old cemetery.
 Two large memorials on the municipal course still celebrate that history.
 It seems Atlanta did the same thing with Chastain Park Golf Course in the 1930s, according to this article.

 There's even a cemetery made to look like a golf course, so your favorite golfer can truly rest in peace.
 No word on the dress code - collared shirts or not - at the Memorial Golf Park at Sunset Hills Funeral Home in Bellevue, Wash.

 I'll leave you with this: Someday, the 36-hole Trump National Golf Club Bedminster in New Jersey might have some cemetery views.
-It seems President Trump could have plans for an adjacent property to be his final resting place, according to the Washington Post.
+It seems Donald Trump could have plans for an adjacent property to be his final resting place, according to the Washington Post.
 Maybe Mr. Taylor was right after all: Getting buried near or on a golf course is the way to go.
 I'll assume all the deceased are scratch players in the afterlife.